benWindsorCode/rustGit/README.md

 # rustGit
-Learn rust by writing a git clone following 'Write yourself a Git!' https://wyag.thb.lt/#intro which is a python tutorial that I am converting into Rust
+A git clone written in rust following the Python tutorial 'Write yourself a Git!' https://wyag.thb.lt/#intro

 # Usage
 From cargo you can pass arguments, e.g.